jiajunchang2002g/cautious-octo-computing-machine/README.md

-# WeGro - Farmer Crowdfunding Platform on XRP Ledger
+# AgriVest - Farmer Crowdfunding Platform on XRP Ledger

 <150 chars summary: A decentralized crowdfunding platform for farmers using XRP Ledger with tokenized investments, escrow-based microloans, and transparent funding.